Hrithika01/Task-Reminder-Bot-/README.md

-# 📝 AI Task Manager Bot
+# 📝 Task Reminder Bot

 A **simple AI-powered task manager bot** that helps you manage and prioritize tasks based on deadlines.
 It uses **Python, JSON storage, and APScheduler** to remind users about upcoming tasks.